supekshala/outbreakx-attic/README.md

 ## Contact

 For questions, suggestions, or issues related to **OutbreakX-Attic**, please open an issue or reach out via the main [OutbreakX](https://github.com/SixthFlow-Reserach-OS/OutbreakX/)repository.

+## 🎉 Hacktoberfest 2024

+Thank you for your interest in contributing during [Hacktoberfest](https://hacktoberfest.com/)!
+We’re excited to have contributors from around the world join us in building a platform that can make a real impact in public health.

+### How to Participate

+1. **Sign Up for Hacktoberfest**: Go to the [Hacktoberfest website](https://hacktoberfest.com/) and register to have your contributions counted.
+2. **Browse Issues**: Check out the [Issues](https://github.com/SixthFlow-Reserach-OS/OutbreakX/issues) labeled with `hacktoberfest`, `good first issue`, or `help wanted` for tasks suited for all experience levels.
+3. **Get Started**:
+   - Fork this repository and clone it locally.
+   - Work on the issue, following our [contribution guidelines](docs/CONTRIBUTING.md).
+   - Once ready, open a pull request for review.

+### Contribution Tips

+- **Quality Contributions**: To ensure meaningful contributions, please avoid making low-quality PRs.
+PRs that are spammy or unrelated will be marked as invalid.
+- **Documentation is Important**: Contributions to documentation, adding tests, or improving the code structure are highly appreciated.
+- **Follow the Code of Conduct**: Our [Code of Conduct](docs/CODE_OF_CONDUCT.md) outlines the standards we expect.
+Please ensure all interactions are respectful and constructive.

+### Why Contribute?

+By participating in Hacktoberfest with **OutbreakX**, you’re helping to create a tool for tracking infectious disease outbreaks, benefiting both local and global communities.
+This is a chance to make an impact with open-source contributions that really matter.

+Thank you for being part of this effort, and happy coding!